-By breaking down ROE into profitability, efficiency, and leverage factors, DuPont Analysis allows investors and analysts to pinpoint the strengths and weaknesses of a firm’s financial health.
+By breaking down ROE into profitability, efficiency, and leverage factors, DuPont Analysis allows investors and analysts to pinpoint the strengths and weaknesses in a firm’s financial health.

-While ROE is a simple measure of a company’s financial performance, indicating how much profit it generates with the money from shareholders, DuPont Analysis goes further.
+While ROE is a simple measure of a company’s financial performance, indicating how much profit it generates with shareholder money, DuPont Analysis goes further.
 It examines the sources of a company’s ROE by multiplying three ratios: net profit margin, asset turnover, and equity multiplier.

 Through this examination, businesses and investors can understand how efficiently a company uses its assets to generate profit and how its leverage impacts overall performance.